1. Purpose of policy

 (d) The University processes for drafting, approval, implementation and review of policy and procedures are outlined in the Policy Framework – Procedures.

-(e) The latest approved version of all University policies and procedures will be stored and managed through the Policy Repository.
+(e) The latest approved version of all University policies and procedures will be stored and managed through the Policy Repository and made available to the public on the USC website.
 The Policy Repository is considered the authority source for the University’s policies and procedures.

-(f) Policy is to be reviewed at least every five years.
+(f) Policies are to be reviewed at least every five years, or more frequently if required.

 4.2 Principles for procedures